gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 GPU computation of short range nonbonded interactions .....................................................

-..
-TODO make this more elaborate and include figures
+.. todo:: make this more elaborate and include figures

 Using the GPU for the short-ranged nonbonded interactions provides the majority of the available speed-up compared to run using only the CPU.